w3f/Grants-Program/docs/T&Cs.md

 **(iv)  Milestone review process:**

-The Grants Evaluators, who are specified on the [Open-Grants-Program GitHub repository](https://github.com/w3f/Grants-Program), can issue comments and request changes on the milestone delivery pull request.
+The Grants Evaluators, who are specified on the [Grants-Program GitHub repository](https://github.com/w3f/Grants-Program), can issue comments and request changes on the milestone delivery pull request.

 a)  Purpose and object of the milestone review process